EmreAlbayrak/VMR2P0R0001/README.md

 ### 3. Feedback Packages

 Every feedback package starts with ">" character as an indicator.
 Computer software should just tooks the feedback packages starting with ">" character (FeedbackString[0]).
-MCU sends different kind of informations as a feedback (calculation results, current status etc.) for service monitoring.
-Computer software should only took the packages starting with ">" to avoid taking wrong feedback.
+MCU sends different kind of informations as a feedback (calculation results, status information etc.) for service monitoring.
+Computer software should only took the packages starting with ">" to avoid problems.

 - #### Error Package structure and IDs:
 	#### Example Package: EPXXXX